 If you’re having trouble identifying flashing lights of various sizes and intensities, that may be a sign that you have glaucoma.
 Worse results over time may indicate glaucoma progression.

-Ask your eye doctor to explain the exam and test results so you know whether or not you’re experiencing peripheral eyesight loss.
+Ask your eye doctor to explain the exam and test results so you know whether you’re experiencing peripheral vision loss.

 Optic Nerve Photography